 You know Hollywood, if something works once, they have to try it again.
 3 years after Scorned, this sequel was made.
 Written by Sean McGinly and directed by Rodney McDonald, this film as Tane McClure taking over the lead role of “Amanda Cressfield” (strangely, no mention is ever made of her real name, Patricia Langely).
-And while it would have been better if Tweed could have returned, McClure is definitely sexy in her own right, and makes a pretty darn good replacement.
+And while it would have been better if Tweed could have returned, McClure is definitely sexy in her own right and makes a pretty darn good replacement.
 Andrew Stevens, who co-produced this film, returns as Alex Weston, but in a much smaller role this time.
 With Mina Dillard taking over the role of Marina Weston.
-Ron Melendez is shown only in several black and white flashbacks from the first film.
+Ron Melendez, who played Robie Weston, is shown only in several black and white flashbacks from the first film.

 Okay, I think I’ve spoiled enough of this film.
 I’ll leave the actual ending for those of you waiting to see it for yourself.
 I’ll just say that there’s a bit of a twist that I didn’t see coming.
 Storywise, this has a lot less plausibility than the first film.
-Way too many lucky coincidences, and things that just don’t add up, like how Amanda meet and married Mark in the first place, when she didn’t even know who she was?
+Way too many lucky coincidences, and things that just don’t add up, like how Amanda met and married Mark in the first place when she didn’t even know who she was?
+How was she supporting herself then?
+Wouldn’t a college professor be more cautious about whom he married?
 Since she was a fugitive wanted for murder after the first film, wouldn’t her face have been all over the news?
 And a few other things don’t make sense.
 However, it’s saved by the performances of McClure and Schumacher, both of whom are given several chances to show off their ample assets.
-Therefor this film also gets a Chacebook rating of FIVE STARS.
+Therefore this film also gets a Chacebook rating of FOUR STARS.

 As I said, this film can be bought on a DVD along with Scorned from several sellers on iOffer.